The LMU Tampa PA Program seeks to achieve its mission by focusing on these goals:

 PB5-Demonstrate a knowledge of ethical and legal standards and of PA advocacy processes that guide the profession

-The LMU Tampa PA Program anticipates graduating its first cohort of students in December of 2025.
-PANCE Pass rates will be posted by April 2026.
-Links to the program's official NCCPA pass rate reports will be posted here when they become available.
+The LMU Tampa PA Program anticipates graduating its first cohort of students in December of 2027.
+PANCE Pass rates will be posted by April 2028.
+Links to the reports will be posted on the program's website once available.

-The LMU Tampa PA Program anticipates graduating its first cohort of students in December of 2025.
-Annual student attrition data will be posted by April of 2026.
+The LMU Tampa PA Program anticipates graduating its first cohort of students in December of 2027.
+Annual student attrition data will be posted by April 1st of 2028.
 The Program will post its annual student attrition information on the “Student Attrition Table” provided by ARC-PA.
-Links to this table will be posted here when they become available.
+Links to the table will be provided here once available.